LeapLabTHU/ExpeL/README.md

 export ALFWORLD_DATA="data/alfworld"
 alfworld-download
 ```
-If you need more details, please refer to the [Official repo](https://github.com/alfworld/alfworld#quickstart).
+If you need more details, please refer to the [official repo](https://github.com/alfworld/alfworld#quickstart).

-### 🛒 Webshop
+### 🛒 WebShop

-Webshop installation is different from the other environments.
+WebShop installation is different from the other environments.
 You will have to install it and **manually** run the server (can be local) in parallel of ExpeL to interact with the environment.
-The succint installation instructions are shown below.
+The succinct installation instructions are shown below.

 ```bash
 git clone https://github.com/princeton-nlp/webshop.git webshop